Azure/azure-ai-personalized-offers/Automated Deployment Guide/Post Deployment Instructions.md

 Power BI dashboard can be used to visualize the real-time personalized offer data as it is being generated.
 The following instructions will guide you to build a dashboard to visualize data from database and from real-time data stream.

 <a name="visualization"></a>
-### Visualize Personalized Offer Data from Azure DocumentDB
+### Visualize Personalized Offer Data from Azure Cosmos DB

 The goal of this part is to get a visual overview of how the Personalized Offers for Retail Solution is running.
-Power BI can directly connect to an Azure DocumentDB as its data source, where the solution results are stored.
+Power BI can directly connect to an Azure Cosmos DB as its data source, where the solution results are stored.

 > Note:  1) In this step, the prerequisite is to download and install the free software [Power BI desktop](https://powerbi.microsoft.com/desktop).
 2) We recommend you start this process 2-3 hours after you deploy the solution so that you have more data points to visualize.

 1. Get the database credentials.

-    You can find your DocumentDB URI and Primary Key.
-Go to the Document DB page for your solution by going to the Resource page for your solution and selecting the Document DB Service.
+    You can find your Cosmos DB URI and Primary Key.
+Go to the Cosmos DB page for your solution by going to the Resource page for your solution and selecting the Cosmos DB Service.
 On the left side of the page there is a **Keys** section where this information can be found.

 2. Update the data source of the Power BI file